pachterlab/colosseum/README.md

   <li>Computer Aided Design (CAD) files of the 3D printed components.</li>
   <li>Controller software (Python) and a graphical user interface (GUI) to control the motor.</li>
   <li>Arduino firmware to send commands to the motors and receive commands from the GUI.</li>
-  <li>Bill of materials for sourcing and purchasing materials.</li>
+  <li>Bill of materials for sourcing and purchasing materials (up to date as of 10/28/2022).</li>
   <li>Detailed assembly instructions of hardware components.</li>
   <li>Single click executable files for Mac, Windows, Linux, and Raspberry Pi systems.</li>
 </ul>

 ## Getting Started
 __What do I need to buy?__
-The bill of materials with prices and vendor links is available on a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1Z83jh0TSUGW6AqqXLzAsNthaGQMtfY0oZQ2VZEOLgi0/edit?usp=sharing).
+The bill of materials with prices and vendor links is available on a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1GIEj9inR2iLPjJAIjU8kLb73kE2cRr2A/edit?usp=sharing&ouid=103028993012652280196&rtpof=true&sd=true).

 __What do I need to make?__
 The 3D printed components can be fabricated on any desktop fused filament fabrication (FFF) 3D printer.
 They were designed using Autodesk Fusion 360, a proprietary CAD software that offers free academic licenses.
 STL, STEP, IGES, Fusion 360 archive files, and bill of materials are available in the HARDWARE/ folder.
 They can be used with any slicing software to generate GCode for 3D printing.
 Here is a [Fusion 360 view](https://a360.co/3r0DND4) of colosseum: